MĀTAI KOIORA / Biology

 Course content

-• Questions that we will answer throughout the year: How do we get energy from food?
+• Questions that we will answer throughout the year: How do some basic life processes work to keep organisms alive? i.e. How do we get energy from food?
 How does photosynthesis work?
 Why do the simple Punnett squares that we learned about in Level 6 not work for all alleles?
-What are the different ways that organisms have adapted to their environment and way of life?
-How do we design and write up a scientific experiment to give results that are reliable?
+How have organisms adapted to their environment and way of life?
+How and why are different organisms distributed in an environment and how do they interact with each other?

 • The first internal will require a day field trip to Taylor's Mistake.